Putin's Palace: Location and buildings

 Red area: Prohibited Special Use Airspace P116 near Cape Idokopas.
 Dark-red dot: the Palace.

 The residence is located at on Cape Idokopas, near the village of Praskoveyevka.
 Cape Idokopas (Мыс Идокопас) is a promontory on the Black Sea coast of Russia near Gelendzhik, Krasnodar Krai.
 The headland is lined with cliffs but is mostly flat on its summit, which is heavily forested with Turkish pine trees.
 It is bordered by a reef that makes offshore navigation hazardous.

 The residence overlooks Russia's Black Sea coast, and is built on a block of land with a total area of 74 ha.
 The airspace around the palace (see image) is regulated as Prohibited Special Use Airspace P116 (i.e. a no-fly zone), which the Russian Federal Security Service (FSB) stated was to protect an FSB border-post in the area from increased foreign intelligence activity.

-There are a vast number of buildings on the palace complex, including a house with an area of 17700 sqm, an arboretum, a greenhouse, a helipad, an ice palace, a church, an amphitheater, a "tea house" (guest house), a gas station, an 80 m bridge, and a special tunnel inside the mountain with a tasting room.
+There is a vast number of buildings on the palace complex, including a house with an area of 17700 sqm, an arboretum, a greenhouse, a helipad, an ice palace, a church, an amphitheater, a "tea house" (guest house), a gas station, an 80 m bridge, and a special tunnel inside the mountain with a tasting room.

 The main building boasts a large indoor swimming pool, aquadiskotheque arrangement, spa, saunas, Turkish baths, meat and fish shops, vegetable and dessert shops, a warehouse, a reading room, a music lounge, a hookah bar, a theater, a cinema, a wine cellar, a casino, and about a dozen guest bedrooms.
 The master bedroom is 260 sqm in size.

 The house was designed by the Italian architect Lanfranco Cirillo, who has designed properties for many of Russia's elite.